 The Smart Hub Contender: SofaBaton X1

 The SofaBaton X1 has emerged as a strong contender, filling some of the void left by Harmony.
 It features a hub-based design, a sleek remote with a customizable scroll wheel, and a user-friendly app for setup.
-It aims to offer similar activity-based control and broad compatibility.
+It aims to offer similar activity-based control and broad compatibility, making it an excellent choice for users looking for a modern, hub-centric solution.

 The Budget-Friendly Workhorse: GE Universal Remotes